Implications of Grid-Forming Inverter Parameters on Disturbance Localization and Controllability

 \section{Reduced Order Model}

-The main result of this paper will be analytical relationships between GFM parameters and system behavior.
-To achieve this, we leverage the reduced-order linear time invariant models of SG and GFM frequency dynamics proposed in \cite{Trujillo2025}.
-This section offers a physical interpretation of GFM model parameters that will motivate the rest of the analysis.
+This paper provides interpretable analytical relationships between grid-forming inverter (GFM) parameters and system behavior.
+To achieve this, we leverage the reduced-order linear time invariant (LTI) models of GFM frequency dynamics proposed in \cite{trujilloAnalyticalModelsFrequency2026} and the second-order synchronous generator (SG) dynamics of \cite{sajadiSynchronizationElectricPower2022}.
+This section offers a physical interpretation of these model parameters that will motivate the susequent analysis.